itstommymorgan/vim_config/README.markdown

 This is a vim configuration created by [duwanis](http://www.duwanis.com "Duwanis.com").

 This is actually the second rendition of this config.
-It's currently a work in progress.
-You *really* should not be using this branch until it's merged into master, unless you enjoy stumbling along with me as a I remake my config. :)
+It's still a bit of a work-in-progress, and the documentation is lackluster.
+If you're looking for the fully-documented original version, check out the v1.0 tag.

 ## NEWBIE-FRIENDLY ##